vanotis720/dunialydie_bento-landingpage/README.md

 ## About The Project

-A landing page for LYMM enterprise built in ReactJS with Vite and tailwindCSS, I also use react-router-dom for routing.
-Feel free to give me ideas of improvements for tech or UI.
+A landing page for freealance using bento design

 ### Built With